dru1d-foofus/SILENTTRINITY/README.md

 We could possibly leaverage this to use IE's COM object to do C2 ala [WSC2](https://github.com/Arno0x/WSC2)

-Also shellcode injection via dynamic Office Macros.
+~~Also shellcode injection via dynamic Office Macros.~~ (Done!)

 ### Python Standard Library

-We technically could load/use IronPython's stdlib instead of calling C# APIs but this would require writing some "magic" dependency resolving code.
+We technically could load/use IronPython's stdlib instead of calling .NET APIs but this would require writing some "magic" dependency resolving code.

 Possibly could modify [httpimports](https://github.com/operatorequals/httpimport) to do this automagically.